 The Miami County Sheriff’s Office routinely conducts sobriety checkpoints throughout the year.
 Checkpoints are used to detect and deter impaired drivers, and as a means to educate the public about the dangers of impaired driving and its true cost to society.

 Sheriff’s deputies conduct random patrols and selective enforcement efforts targeting state traffic violations, suspended, and revoked drivers.
 Patrol efforts are also aimed at finding impaired drivers, thereby reducing the number of injuries and fatalities on county roadways.
 In addition to enforcing state traffic laws, deputies also respond to and conduct investigations into minor and injury accidents occurring on county roadways.

 When fatality or critical injury accidents occur, a team of deputies, who have received advanced training in the field of accident investigation, respond to the scene to identify the underlying causes.
 In turn, this allows the sheriff’s office to target dangerous driving behaviors, and, in turn, reduce crashes.
 These investigators also provide information to the Kansas Department of Transportation in regard to possible engineering-related causes.

 Per state law, registered offenders are required to report in-person every three months to the sheriff of the county in which they reside or work.
-Registration is only conducted on Tuesdays and Thursdays from 9 a.m. to 11 a.m.
-For more information, contact Deputy Joe Hughes at 913-294-3232.
+Registration is only conducted on Mondays and Wednesdays from 9 a.m. to 11 a.m.
+For more information, contact Deputy Juan Arriola at 913-294-3232.
 Find more information on registered offenders in Miami County.

 Concealed Carry Registration

-Miami County residents interested in applying for a concealed carry permit can register Monday, Wednesday or Friday from 8:00 a.m.-4:00 p.m. or call for evening hours.
+Miami County residents interested in applying for a concealed carry permit can register Monday-Friday from 8:00 a.m.-4:00 p.m. or call for evening hours.
 For more information on when and how to register, contact the Sheriff’s Office.